O2theC/CrabChampionSaveManager/README.md

 a save manager for Crab Champions, made in Python

-made this for a group of friends to manage saves easier feel free to use it yourself, it is text-based, just run the file
+made this for a group of friends to manage saves easier feel free to use it yourself

 Main Credits:<br>
 Pyinstaller - used to make .exe versions of the script so that it can be run without having to get python or uesave<br>